-But this is not distracting AliveCor from continuing production of KardiaBand.
 Its most most recent product is the KardiaMobile 6L.
 Unlike its earlier product range which has a single lead ECG, this one comes with a 6-lead system.
 It can detect AFib, Bradycardia, Tachycardia and normal heart rhythm with more accuracy and detail than its competition.
 In a care clinic ECG readers have 12 leads which are placed across a patient’s chest to pick up heart data.
 More leads mean a better view of your heart.

 To take a measurement rest your thumbs against the two electrodes with KardiaMobile 6L facing you.
 Then, touch the bottom electrode to the bare skin of your left knee or left ankle.
 It takes about 30 seconds to complete a reading.

-KardiaMobile Card is a recent addition to AliveCor’s product range.
+KardiaMobile Card is another recent addition to AliveCor’s product range.
 Looking exactly like a credit card, this is the slimmest electrocardiogram (ECG or EKG) device in existence.
 The single-lead ECG gizmo is built to resist weather, water, and wear and tear.
 There’s no charging and the card should work for a couple of years with the internal battery intact.

 It takes just 30 seconds to complete a reading at which point the data will be synced via Bluetooth to the smartphone app.
 KardiaMobile Card has the ability to detect six of the most common heart arrhythmias.
 This is something no other personal ECG on the market can beat.